Mingy123/esp32-ws2812-rs/docs/README.md

 We can use the `find_next_header_and_shift` function to find the next 0xAA byte in the buffer (if any) to attempt to continue forming a frame from there.
 And if it fails, we throw away the data until the next 0xAA byte, and start again.
 This makes for a pretty robust error recovery process.

+## Adding a new command type

+Write a new block in the match statement in LEDStrip::apply_command().
+Register the new command and the minimum payload length in SerialCommand::validate_length_with_action().
+Update docs/serial_protocol.md accordingly.